Building Foundations for AI at Scale

 Green

-The system balanced Google's iconic colors with sophisticated neutrals, creating a professional yet approachable aesthetic that worked across all products while accommodating emerging AI interfaces.
+The system balanced Google's iconic colors with sophisticated neutrals, creating a professional yet approachable aesthetic that worked across all ML products while accommodating emerging AI interfaces.

 The Impact